lc0des/ln-node/README.md

 ## Features

 * Out of the Box Bitcoind and LND
-* All dockerized and running in an own network
-* Support of Tor
+* Supports Tor
-* Support of Thunderhub
+* Supports Thunderhub
-* Support of Ride the Lightning
+* Supports Ride the Lightning
+* Supports BOS
+* Supports Rebalance-LND
-* Management Services can **ONLY** be accessed through localhost
+* Management Services **ONLY** accessable through localhost
+* All dockerized and running their an own network

 ## Version
-* Version 0.1-Alpha
+* Version 0.2-Alpha

 ### Tested
 * Debian 10.10 - Working